ssinha2103/leads_dashboard/scripts/README.md

 Option B — GitHub CLI: run these commands locally or in Cloud Shell with `gh auth login` first.
 The `-R` flag targets your repo directly.

+Note: If you store secrets as Environment secrets (e.g., under an environment named `prod`), the workflow must target that environment.
+This repo’s workflow is set to `environment: prod`.
+If you use a different environment name, update `.github/workflows/deploy.yml` accordingly or move the secrets to repository‑level.

 - Core:
 `gh secret set -R ssinha2103/leads_dashboard GCP_PROJECT_ID -b "$PROJECT_ID"`
 `gh secret set -R ssinha2103/leads_dashboard CLOUD_RUN_REGION -b "$REGION"`